For US residents only.

 If you take too much AFINITOR contact your health care provider or go to the nearest hospital emergency room right away.
 Take the pack of AFINITOR with you.

-If you miss a dose of AFINITOR, you may still take it up to 6 hours after the time you normally take it.
+If you miss a dose of AFINITOR, you may take it if it is less than 6 hours after the time you normally take it.
 If it is more than 6 hours after you normally take your AFINITOR, skip the dose for that day.
 The next day, take AFINITOR at your usual time.
 Do not take 2 doses to make up for a missed dose.
 If you are not sure about what to do, call your health care provider.

 Keep AFINITOR and all medicines out of the reach of children.